XFan2018/EECS4080_NLP/README.md

-# Building Knowledge Graph from a Text - EECS4080 Course Project
+# Building Knowledge Graph from a Text

 ## Installation
 Install dependencies - refer to requirement.txt